Hugohsk99/animesite/journals/alvi.md

 - Imported real data into top 100
 - Worked on fixing the map function error that occurs because it tries to map undefined values, think I got it

 So I have implemented that map function I mentioned yesterday.
 Now we have REAL data inside of the page that is dynamic and based off a single card and continually indexes and prints stuff accordingly.
 This is huge!
-But the only issue is that sometimes it doesn't load for the fact that the async useEffect function actually has issues with loading in the data BEFORE the JSX is rendered.
+But the only issue is that sometimes it doesn't load for the fact that the async useEffect function actually has issues with Carregando in the data BEFORE the JSX is rendered.
 In order to combat this I have decided to use some conditional rendering.
 This is working!

 ## January 19, 2023